Dual Degree Programs

 Master of Public Health- MD/MPH

-Graduates of this 5-year, 36-hour master’s degree program are qualified to work in local and state health departments, universities and colleges, hospitals, ambulatory medical centers, non-profit organizations and the insurance and pharmaceutical industries.
-Areas of concentration include adolescent health, health promotion and disease prevention, epidemiology, public health research, health management and policy, clinical research, international health, human sexuality and reproductive health, and urban health.
-For more information about the MPH requirements, visit the Master of Public Health website, call 216.368.3128, or email firstname.lastname@example.org.
+Graduates of this 5-year, 42-hour master’s degree program are qualified to work in local and state health departments, universities and colleges, hospitals, ambulatory medical centers, non-profit organizations and the insurance and pharmaceutical industries.
+Areas of concentration include health promotion and disease prevention, population health research, health policy and management, global health, and health informatics.
+For more information about the MPH requirements, visit the Master of Public Health website or email firstname.lastname@example.org.

 Master of Science in Applied Anatomy- MD/MS

 Students seeking advanced training in the anatomical sciences may begin the 30-hour master’s degree program in the fall or spring semester of the first year of medical school.
 Required graduate courses include the anatomical sciences core curriculum, completed during the first two years of medical school, and an advanced surgical anatomy course taken in the fourth year.
 Students earn the remaining credits through elective courses.
 Completion of a thesis is not required, but students may undertake independent research experiences as electives; a thesis-based program also is available.
 Interested medical students must apply to the master’s program through the Department of Anatomy.
-The program is excellent preparation for those preparing for biomedical careers or those planning to pursue a PhD.
-Additional details and a sample course of study are described in the Anatomy section of the General Bulletin.
 For more information about the MS requirements, visit the Master of Science in Applied Anatomy website, call 216.368.2433, or email email@example.com.

 Master of Science in Biomedical Engineering- MD/MS